hyperledger-archives/burrow/docs/example/basic-app/README.md

 - jq (the JSON tool)
 - GO
 - Solc (solidity compiler)
+- yarn (the package management tool)

 Burrow will be downloaded for you when using the makefile, but you may override `BURROW_BIN` and `BURROW_ARCH` in the makefile to change this behaviour.
 By default Burrow is downloaded for `Linux_x86_64.

 ## Running the example

-All commands should be run from the same directory as this readme file.
+All commands should be run from the same directory as this [readme file](https://github.com/hyperledger/burrow/blob/master/docs/example/basic-app/README.md).

 ### Step one
 Start the chain